One of the most recent treatments in non-surgical aesthetics is the Morpheus8, which combines microneedling with radiofrequency therapy.

 I left with half a tomato-red face, as if I’d just had a beard waxed off (I certainly was grateful to be able to cover it with a mask as I hopped on the train home).
 It was a little sore afterwards, but as the numbing faded this subsided with it.

-For the next 24 hours I had to keep it dry, and not apply any skincare products, and the next day all I was permitted to do was apply SPF.
+For the next two days I had to keep it dry, and not apply any skincare products (SPF was permitted on day two).
 It stayed slightly red and patchy for a couple of days, with teeny tiny scabs from the needle pricks, but nothing to warrant staying inside or covering up, which meant I could carry on life as normal.

-My cheekbones were the first to appear noticeably improved, and the skin across my cheeks looked younger and healthier.
+My cheekbones were the first to appear noticeably improved — they looked more defined and the skin across my cheeks looked younger and healthier.
 Results can take up to six months to be fully realised, so while I wait to see if the skin under my chin tightens up, I can say without a doubt that my face appears lifted and the skin across my cheeks looks healthier.
-In terms of the ‘non-surgical facelift’ effects, my smile lines (nasolabial folds) seem to have reduced drastically.
+In terms of the ‘non-surgical facelift’ effects, I don’t have skin loose enough to really see such an effect, however, my smile lines (nasolabial folds) have reduced.

 Does morpheus8 really work?

-If you’re a little older, and your skin is noticeably loose or “crepey” then without a doubt, you’ll see a difference (like I did on my smile lines) and it is worth investing.
+If you’re a little older or have aged prematurely, and your skin is noticeably loose or “crepey”, then without a doubt you’ll see a difference (like I did on my smile lines) and it is worth investing.

-At the Dr David Jack Clinic on London’s Harley Street, where I reviewed the treatment (for my job as a journalist, not as an influencer), one treatment on the face costs £650 and if you’re doing face and neck it becomes two treatments cost £2,900 —two will be needed for a successful result, which increases to three on the stomach, at a cost of £3,500.
-This is why I think, especially if you’re under 40, other treatments will be better — because they’ll also be a lot more cost effective.
-Profhilo at the Skin and Sanctury Clinic costs £800 for two treatments and I saw superior results that were equally long lasting.
+At the Dr David Jack Clinic on London’s Harley Street, where I reviewed the treatment (for my job as a journalist, not as an influencer), one treatment on the face costs £650 and if you’re doing face and neck it becomes two treatments cost £2,900 — two will be needed for a successful result, which increases to three on the stomach, at a cost of £3,500.
+This is why I think, especially if you’re under 40, other treatments will be better — because they’ll also be a lot more cost-effective.
+Profhilo at the Skin and Sanctuary Clinic costs £800 for two treatments and I saw superior results that were equally long lasting.